DomoApps/vite-react-template/README.md

 ## Usage

 The easiest way to use this template is to run the `da` cli command found in [@domoinc/da](https://www.npmjs.com/package/@domoinc/da).
-Please follow the installation instructions thre and use the `da new my-app-name` command to create a new project.
+Please follow the installation instructions there and use the `da new my-app-name` command to create a new project.

 * Note: you can also manually clone this repository, or use a tool like [degit](https://www.npmjs.com/package/degit) to scaffold a project using this template. _However_, you would have to manually replace the placeholders in the template (e.g. app name, package manager, etc).